-Contributors from ACT-GeM include co-lead author, Kamal Khan, co-author Marie Mooney, and faculty Nicholas Katsanis and co-senior author Erica Davis.
+Contributors from ACT-GeM include co-lead author, Kamal Khan, co-author Marie Mooney, and co-senior author Erica Davis.
 This work was performed in collaboration with co-senior investigators at Greenwood Genetic Center in South Carolina and Chungnam National University in South Korea.

 Farid Ullah named American Society for Human Genetics (ASHG) semifinalist for the 2020 Charles J. Epstein Trainee Award for Excellence in Human Genetics Research